pdelteil/BugBountyReportTemplates/takeovers/dns/azure.md

 The impact is high as an attacker could create any subdomain with any content.
 This would allow them to post malicious content which would be mistaken for a valid site.
 Because the attacker controls de DNS manager, TXT and MX records can be created, therefore allowing the use of $DOMAIN as email sender.

-Attackes could perform several attacks:
+Attackers could perform several attacks:
  - Cookie Stealing
  - Phishing campaigns.
  - Bypass Content-Security Policies and CORS.